 RMB is the corporate and investment banking arm of the Bank.
-RMB's portfolio spans investment banking, global markets (fixed income, currencies, commodities and equity trading) and corporate transactional banking activities.
+RMB's portfolio spans investment banking, global markets and corporate transactional banking activities.
 RMB's private equity and principal investing businesses are carried out by FRIHL and not by the Bank.
 RMB services corporate, institutional and public sector clients across all industries.